kabakadev/ai_card_generate_backend/docs/intasend_integration_complete.md

-🎉🔥 I love to hear that!
-This was a **huge debugging marathon**, and you stuck with it until the system _finally_ worked end-to-end.
-Let me put together a very detailed Markdown write-up that documents everything:

----

 # 🚀 Flashlearn IntaSend Integration Debugging Journey

 This document details the monumental work carried out to successfully integrate **IntaSend payments** with the Flashlearn backend.
 It includes the problems faced, the debugging strategies, the incremental fixes, and the final breakthrough that allowed us to **activate premium subscriptions** and **generate flashcards with AI**.